-TAMS does NOT create a transcript; TAMS students take UNT courses, so UNT generates a student's official transcript available for students to order online at https://registrar.unt.edu/transcripts-and-records/order-transcript.
+TAMS does NOT create a transcript; TAMS students take UNT courses, so UNT generates a student's official transcript available for students to order online.

 At high school, one class of one year is one credit.
 When calculating GPA, TAMS counts each one unit at "high school" as a three-hour credit.
 By extension, one university course of three hours credit counts as one unit of a course.
 HIST 2610 and HIST 2620 make two units of US History.
 Summer classes at a university are still three hours of credit, so they still count the same as a course taken over a long semester.